-Appointed Representatives are authorized by the Social Security Administration (SSA) to represent claimants — and while we are not attorneys, we’re trained, experienced, and committed to helping you succeed.
+In general, Appointed Representatives are authorized by the Social Security Administration (SSA) to represent claimants — and while we are not attorneys, we’re trained, experienced, and committed to helping you succeed.
+Our founder has formal legal training (J.D.) as well as Regulatory and healthcare administration expertise, but Bennett Disability & Consulting Group is not a law firm and does not provide legal advice.

 Here’s what working with us looks like: